openstack/api-sig/guidelines/consuming-catalog.rst

 found in the wild.
-To facilitate moving forward with the correct ``{service-type}`` names, but also support existing users and installations, the `OpenStack Service Types Authority`_ contains a list of historical aliases for such services. (see `Consuming Service Types Authority`_ for information on the data itself.
+To facilitate moving forward with the correct ``{service-type}`` names, but also support existing users and installations, the `OpenStack Service Types Authority`_ contains a list of historical aliases for such services.
+See `Consuming Service Types Authority`_ for information on the data itself.

 Clients will need a copy of the data published in the